Do you suffer from depression? Please know this: you are not alone.

 - Drink Fresh Juice daily - Have a fresh vegetable juice daily.
 Choose organic and cold-pressed, where possible.
 We recommend juicing 4 stems kale, 1 lemon, ½ beetroot, 1 cucumber & 1 apple (if desired).
-If you are short on time, simply have 1 tsp of Superfood Greens Powder in water.
+If you are short on time, simply have 1 tsp of Food Matters Recommended Greens in water.
 These super drinks offer a quick nutrient hit and are full of folate and antioxidants, both of which have been found to be protective against depression (4).

 - Antioxidant Superfoods - Drink green tea daily and enjoy berries regularly as snacks.
 These foods are rich in antioxidants, which help to counteract free radicals in the body.
 This is important as emotional distress releases free radicals in the body which can damage cells and, if left unchecked, can contribute to the formation of certain diseases.

 - Enjoy herbal tea - Drink chamomile, lemon balm or passionflower tea before bed each night.
 These herbs have a calming effect on the body and can help to reduce the activity of depression-inducing brain cells.
 These herbs are incredibly helpful in reducing the intensity of insomnia and anxiety.
 (5,6)